 Petitioners argue that, even under a federal plan, state utility regulators will "have to take regulatory action" or "be involved in decommissioning coal-fired plants, addressing replacement capacity ... undertaking all manner of related regulatory proceedings."
 Pet.
 Legal Br.
 83, 85; see also Int.
 Br.
 35 ("state government will have to ... issue permits").
 Not true.
 If a state wishes to refuse, for example, to grant a power plant's request for a permit modification for an action the plant wants to take to comply with a federal plan, the state may do so.
-The full compliance burden then rests with the plant, which will have to pursue an alternative compliance method that is agreeable to state regulators or does not require approval.91
+The full compliance burden then rests with the plant, which will have to pursue an alternative compliance method that is agreeable to state regulators or does not require approval.87

 Petitioners and Intervenors seem to think that a constitutional impediment arises from the fact that private entities may ask state regulators to take routine regulatory actions-e.g., to grant or modify a permit, adjust rates, or decommission plants-to facilitate their compliance with federal requirements.
 It plainly does not.
-If it did, then many other CAA programs,92 regulatory programs addressing utilities,93
+If it did, then many other CAA programs, 88 regulatory programs addressing utilities, 89 and generally applicable federal laws 90 would arguably be similarly infirm.
+Indeed,

-91 For example, if a federal plan provided for interstate trading, a plant might prefer to comply by purchasing credits, and then recouping costs from ratepayers.
+87 For example, if a federal plan provided for interstate trading, a plant might prefer to comply by purchasing credits, and then recouping costs from ratepayers.
 But the state would be free to decline to allow recovery from ratepayers, in which case the plant would have to draw from different funds or pursue a different compliance option.